12 Defining soil horizons

 D Discontinuous the boundary is discontinuous, usually due to external disturbance

-For rapid assessment, horizon boundaries can be classified using the following schema:
+For rapid assessment, horizon boundary distinctness can be noted using one of the options in Table 12.2.

 Table 12.2: Horizon boundary distinctness